motsadi/SafeMine-AIR/README.md

-# SafeMine AIR™ (Streamlit Demo App)
+# SafeMine AIR™ (Streamlit App)

-SafeMine AIR™ is a prototype Streamlit application that predicts safe re-entry times in underground mines after blasting by modeling toxic gas decay and ventilation performance using a **hybrid approach**:
+SafeMine AIR™ is a prototype Streamlit application that predicts safe re-entry times in underground mines after blasting by modelling toxic gas decay and ventilation performance using a **hybrid approach**:
 - A physics baseline (dilution / clearance using an exponential decay model)
-- A machine learning correction factor learned from historical data (synthetic data in this demo)
+- A machine learning correction factor learned from historical data (simulated data from Ventsim)

 ## Quick start (local)